 Open or Closed Crawlspace Vents for South Dakota Winters

 Generally, crawlspace vents are required by building codes.
 This means that it is probably worth it to have the vents open during the summertime.
-In the warmer months, the crawlspace vents can let in outside air, allowing circulation beneath the floor.
+In the warmer months, they can let in outside air, allowing circulation beneath the floor.
 This air movement prevents moisture buildup in the crawlspace.
 This is important, as excess moisture in your crawlspace could result in a host of issues, such as mold or mildew growth, high humidity, condensation, wood rot, and rust.

 Sealing your Crawlspace Vents for the Winter in Your South Dakota Home

 During the wintertime, it is a good idea to seal your crawlspace vents.
 There are a few different ways to do this.
-The most effective and common ways to close crawlspace vents for the winter are:
+The most effective and common ways to close vents for the winter are: